Venomous Snakes in the United States

 Poisonous animals are passive in how they introduce toxins.
 Amphibians, for example, will cover their bodies with poisonous secretions.
 If an animal tries to eat them, they will get the poison in their mouths and, hopefully, spit it out.
-If a human picks it up, the skin will become irritated, but it will do the most damage is eyes, nose, or mouth are touched, since that introduces it to the system.
+If a human picks it up, the skin may become irritated, but it where it will do the most damage is when the eyes, nose, or mouth are touched, since that introduces it to the system.

-Venomous animals can bite or sting to envenomate.
-They don’t need to wait until they are touched (and hope the toxin is introduced to the mucous membranes around the face), they can actively defend themselves.
+Venomous animals bite or sting to envenomate.
+They don’t need to wait until they are touched (and hope the toxin is introduced to the mucous membranes around the face,) they can actively defend themselves.
 If you touch a rattlesnake, you won’t get poisoned, you will be envenomated.
 There are a couple of snakes that are both, but they aren't found in the United States.

 I realize that it's not a matter of life and death with whether or not a snake is poisonous or venomous.
 But it's a major pet peeve for people who are into snakes and has caused many "discussions" on Facebook groups.

 Studies have been done that demonstrates the snake can accurately hunt even with their eyes covered without any hesitation.
 When that was reversed with the heat pits covered, it took them much longer.
 All snakes are blessed with a spectacular sense of smell.
 They catch air molecules with their tongue (forked to receive molecules on both sides,) which is why it’s always flicking in and out.
-Eventually the snake with the pits covered were eventually able to catch the mouse with smell.
-Studies showed that they can tell a difference in temperature as small as 3/1000s of a degree.
+Eventually, the snake with the pits covered were able to catch the mouse with smell.
+Studies have shown that they can tell a difference in temperature as small as 3/1000s of a degree.

 Pit vipers are heavy-bodied snakes with a reluctance to share their venom with anyone but their dinners.
 The largest rattlesnake in the country is the Eastern diamondback rattlesnake.